xogeny/dockergen/README.md

+  **This is old work that I no longer maintain.
+Furthermore, it is now much easier to do this sort of thing with `docker build`.
+See [this article](https://medium.com/@mtiller/building-docker-images-simply-and-securely-using-private-npm-registries-2c9f6694737b) for a better way.**

 The goal of this project is to create a simple Node package that is capable of creating customized `Dockerfile`s for Node projects and building the images associated with those `Dockerfile`s.